davidhjh/email-management-system/README.md

 ## Usage
 ### Once the app is running:
 - Access the frontend at `http://localhost:3000`
-- Follow links to each component to interact with the database
+- Follow the feature links to each component to interact with the database

 ### Key Endpoints:
 - Create Email: `POST /api/emails`